 1. Select the patches you wish to install and the automations you wish to include.

-- OS Patch Management (Includes critical, security, service packs, drivers and tools, and Mac OS updates).
+- OS Patch Management (Includes critical, security, service packs, drivers and tools, native Windows updates, and Mac OS updates).
+Note: Any updates hidden on Windows OS will not be installed by Atera (even when selecting the 'Install all Windows patch updates' option.

 - Software Patch Management (Software patches are installed via Chocolatey for Windows and Homebrew for Mac package managers.
 Learn more)